Specialisation Programme on Protection Coordination

 The Specialisation Programme on Protection Coordination is an inter-agency blended learning programme for coordinators, co-coordinators and local actors engaged in Protection Coordination in field operations.
 It is specifically designed and developed to strengthen the skills needed for effective Protection Coordination and to encourage a collaborative and harmonised protection response.

-Last year, the SPPC Programme has been delivered five times in English and in French to 113 participants from 35 different field operations.
+Between 2021 and mid-2023, the SPPC Programme has been delivered 12 times in English and in French to 266 participants coming from more than 35 different field operations.

 Who can participate?